All Episodes

 And all the cheating.

-And I I'm presented these in forums.
+And I presented these in forms.

 I presented people have no clue, but what I also found, Sean, is that people don't care, unfortunately.

-They're so concerned.
+They're so confused.

-No, Amer Americans care.
+No, Americans care.

-Um I am urging everyone in this audience to understand that to win the Senate, Republicans have to win every swing state.
+I am urging everyone in this audience to understand that to win the Senate, Republicans have to win every swing state.

 I think we'll win Florida.

-You get hit in the head that much that often at that level.
+You get hit in the head that much, that often, at that level.

 You know what?

-He he's admitted that he went through a rough period in his life, and now they're using that against him.
+He's admitted that he went through a rough period in his life, and now they're using that against him.

-Clearly is suffering the the after effects of a significant um of cognitive event, I'll put it that way.
+Clearly is suffering the after effects of a significant cognitive event.

-I'll be not charitable about it.
+I'll be charitable about it.

 I hope people in Pennsylvania see that.

-J.D.
-Vance, a tough race in Ohio.
+JD Vance, a tough race in Ohio.

-Uh we've got to also win Missouri.
+We've got to also win Missouri.

-We gotta win in Nevada with Adam Laxall.
+We've got to win in Nevada with Adam Laxall.

-We gotta win with Blake Master out in Arizona.
+to win with Blake Master out in Arizona.

-They are you know what though in in less than 90 days, we'll start counting down the election next week, but in less than 90 days, you get to decide we can take our government back.
+In less than 90 days, we'll start counting down the election next week, but in less than 90 days, you get to decide we can take our government back.

-And that would be the big first step getting the House and getting the Senate.
+And that would be the big first step, getting the House and getting the Senate.

-And I I only urge Republicans What about voter fraud?
+And I only urge Republicans.

 What about voter fraud?